Over 250 Years of Betts

 1760 saw the dawn of the industrial revolution in England and the ascension of King George III to the throne.
 Alexander Betts came from Battle in Sussex to the village of Birmingham to set up a smelting and refining business to recover gold and silver ores and recover precious metals from wastes being produced in Birmingham’s newly established Jewellery Quarter.

 The business was known as Betts and Sons.
-Birmingham’s growth as a great industrial city can be traced from this time, with many entrepreneurs coming to the city to start up businesses based on newly available technologies, energy and an efficient transport infrastructure.
+Birmingham’s growth as a great industrial city can be traced from this time, with many entrepreneurs coming to the city to start-up businesses based on newly available technologies, energy and efficient transport infrastructure.
 Many new industries were born in Birmingham in the late 18th century, including the first cotton mill in 1771.
 In 1791, Arthur Young described Birmingham as “the first manufacturing town in the world”.

 Alexander Betts died in 1781 and his son Edward carried on the business until his death in 1817.
 His sons John and William continued the family business which expanded and prospered for the next century as Birmingham grew to be known as the “workshop to the world”.
 John led the business until the late 1840’s and died in 1864 at the age of ninety.
 He was an energetic man and was one of the first sixteen elected aldermen of the first council of the city of Birmingham on its incorporation as a city in 1838.